Our team is currently working on this feature. If you experience any bugs, please let us know on our Discord. We appreciate your patience.

 Example

-Let's say someone wants to prove they are part of company or organization.
+Let's say someone wants to prove they are part of a company or organization.
 One way to do this is to take a screenshot and send it to the verifier.
 However, this is not very reliable because screenshot images can be easily manipulated, and obviously such an image cannot be verified on-chain.

 Below is an example of such proof generation: